 - katief89 says: i hate the pain! gloves and handwarmers are a winner..

 - Closer says: First deathly white fingers of the autumn on Wednesday 14/9!

 - JuliaD says: The worst of it is not being able to feel, to find my keys or turn them in the lock, to be able to get back in the door to warm up!
 Running seems to have improved my foot circulation though!

 - Hollyfairyelephant says: My fingers go purple then white then red and are very painful after coming back from numbness.
 Just putting my hands in the freezer momentarily or walking down the frozen aisle in a supermarket sets it off :-(.
 My feet occasionally suffer too.
 I was diagnosed when in my early teens.

-- Flatlander says: I have to take a statin due to a rare autoimmune disease which a small number of sufferers of Raynaud's Syndrome develop, and I've noticed that my Raynaud's has been a lot better, with fewer and less severe attacks, so I looked for scientific supporting evidence:
+- Flatlander says: I have to take a statin due to a rare autoimmune disease which a small number of sufferers of Raynaud's Syndrome develop, and I've noticed that my Raynaud's has been a lot better, with fewer and less severe attacks, so I looked for supporting scientific evidence:

 The study samples are unavoidably small due to the rarity of the AID.